 If you are recovering from injury and would like to participate in group classes, then yes.
 For your safety and efficiency you can start with a round of private sessions that suit your schedule.
 You and I will assess your progress together.
 If you have practiced other mind/body exercises before and know your personal modifications during movement, then you can join a beginner or mixed level class without taking private sessions.
 If you’re not sure, let’s have a discussion!

 If you only plan to do pilates once in a while, then a single class session is suitable.
-Otherwise there are more economical packages that are discounted by the frequency of classes attended per week.
-When you commit to starting a practice you can choose between 1,2, or 3x’s/week.
-Every 4 weeks you can modify your select package as needed.
-No long term commitments!
+Otherwise there are discounted packages available, for consistent training.
+When you commit to starting a practice you can choose between 5, 10, or 20 session packages..
+No contracts, no long term commitments!
+You set the pace.

 There is a 24 hour reschedule policy.
 If you know in advance that you will miss class you have 24 hours to reschedule that class within the remaining time frame of your chosen package.
 If you have to cancel class in less than 24 hours, that class will be marked as taken.
 All sessions expire in 4 weeks.
 If there is a “situation”, let’s have a discussion.